 Harvesting Carrots

-Pull your carrots when they are bright, firm, and the tops peek out of the soil—it’s like finding treasure!
+Pull your carrots when they are bright, firm, and the tops are just peeking out of the soil—it’s like finding treasure!

 Signs of readiness